strongdm/accessbot/README.md

 * [Support](#support)

 ## Installation
-In order to install AccessBot, first you need to define the following required environment variables:
+In order to install AccessBot, first you need to create an `env-file` file following the `env-file.example` template file.
+Then you need to define the following required environment variables:

 * **SDM_BOT_PLATFORM**.
 The platform that the bot will be installed on, i.e. "ms-teams", "slack" or blank (which will be interpreted as Slack by default)
 * **SDM_ADMINS**.
 List of admin users who will manage the bot and approve grant requests (by default).
   - For Slack platform: use the `username` (not Display Name) of each admin, e.g. `@user1 @user2` (See this [section](docs/TROUBLESHOOTING.md#getting-slack-usernames) for more.)